CVMI-Lab/clip-beyond-tail/README.md

 By [Xin Wen](https://wen-xin.info),  [Bingchen Zhao](https://bzhao.me), [Yilun Chen](https://yilunchen.com/about/), [Jiangmiao Pang](https://oceanpang.github.io/), and [Xiaojuan Qi](https://xjqi.github.io/).

-This is the official repository for the paper "Generalization Beyond Data Imbalance: A Controlled Study on CLIP for Transferable Insights".
+This is the official repository for the paper [Generalization Beyond Data Imbalance: A Controlled Study on CLIP for Transferable Insights](https://arxiv.org/abs/2405.21070).

 We are still cleaning the experiment codebase.
 Please stay tuned and feel free to leave questions with an issue.